MiSTerOrganize/MiSTerOrganize/README.md

 GordonJ creator of RomVault.

-Roman Scherzer creator of ClrMamePro.
+Roman Scherzer creator of CLRMAMEPro.

 Unexpectedpanda creator of Retool.